FlowrabbitStudio/flowrabbit-studio/README.md

 Flowrabbit is to use the following Docker Compose file.

-The docker compose file will also spin up a Traffeik reverse proxy server to handle SSL.
+The docker compose file will also spin up a Traefik reverse proxy server to handle SSL.
 To make everything work, you need to update the sub domain URLs in the beginning of the file (`FLR_<app>_HOST`).
 Do not forget to also update the `"traefik.http.routers.<app>.rule=Host(....)"` sections below.